kubealex/tower-playground/README.md

 # Ansible Tower Demo

 Welcome to this small Ansible Tower demo.
-This repository instantiates the git repo for a demo project to be created in Tower.
+This repository instantiates the git-repo for a demo project to be created in Tower.

 ## Bill of Materials